almasgo/almasgo/README.md

 - Dashboard.
 We are currently working on a Dashboard that will have capability to manage engines and displaying search analytics.
 It is based on [Next.js](https://nextjs.org/)

 ## Feedback and Contribution
-We are more than welcome to have feedback and contribution to this repo, please create an issue and discussed!
+We are more than welcome to have feedback and contribution to this repo, please create an issue and have a discussion!